Cruise Lines Alter Russia Itineraries, Cancel Ports Due to Ukraine Conflict

 (6:21 a.m.
-EST) -- The war in Ukrain has prompted a number of cruise lines to cancel itineraries that include stops in Russia.
+EST) -- The war in Ukraine has prompted a number of cruise lines to cancel itineraries that include stops in Russia.

 Norwegian Cruise Line Holdings, which includes NCL, Oceania and Regent; Viking; Atlas Ocean Voyages; and U.K. line Saga Cruises have canceled stops in Russian ports, including St Petersburg.